sheepla/fzpac/README.md

-# fzpac
+# 🔎 fzpac

 *fzpac* is an Arch Linux package finder with `fzf`.
-You can quickly find a package to see its detailed information and install / uninstall it.
+You can quickly find a package to browse its detailed information and install / uninstall it.

 <image src="./img/screenshot.png" width="70%">